 - Under Queries & Connections, click on the small drop-down button of Refresh All.

 - Now click on the Refresh All.
 This will refresh all the Pivot Tables.

 Refresh a Pivot Table Without Changing Formatting

 Until now you have been noticing that the formatting of the pivot table changes after every refresh.
 If you are formatting the pivot table after each refresh, then this post will ease your stress and extra work.
-To prevent the formatting after refreshing the pivot table, follow the below steps.
+To prevent formatting after refreshing the pivot table, follow the below steps.

 - Assuming that you already have a pivot table created in your worksheet, just move your cursor anywhere inside the pivot.